Contact: Tim McAlavy

 Phone: (903) 737-9213

-Contractor Sammy Gist Enterprises Inc. was granted 95 working days, weather permitting, to complete this project valued at more than $2.8 million.
-The contractor anticipates setting construction barricades on May 6, and beginning work on May 8, officials said.
+Contractor Strip-A-Zone was granted 68 working days, weather permitting, to complete this roadway improvement project valued at more than $1.4 million.
+The target completion date for this project is late summer 2019, officials said.

-Motorists who regularly travel along this portion of SH 66 in Hunt County are asked to pay special attention to all signs, barricades and traffic controls, and to reduce their speed as they approach and travel through work zones.
+Motorists who travel regularly in these counties should remain alert and pay special attention to all signs, barricades and traffic controls, and reduce their speed as they approach and travel through work zones.
 They should also avoid distractions such as cell phones, eating, drinking, or car audio or navigation systems.